The Proof You Keep

 - Year 2+ marginal cost is ≈ 1/8th of Path A

-- The model is an intangible asset on the balance sheet
+- The evidence record is an asset the business can inspect later

-- When the contract ends, the pharma company still has the trained weights
+- When the contract ends, the pharma company still has reviewed data, evaluation context, and handoff terms

 - Every reviewed decision compounds the model's accuracy on their specific distribution